schnell18/play-kubernetes/ingress/issues.md

 For the second image, change the repository prefix to `docker.io/jettech`.
 Then you should be able to pull the image successfully.

+Usually kubernetes will retry image pull when a pod is in `ImagePullBackOff` status.
+However, if you don't want to wait, you may trigger image pull manually by type:

+	kubectl get pod PODNAME -n kube-system -o yaml | kubectl replace --force -f -

+Replace `PODNAME` with the problematic pod name.

 [1]: https://raw.githubusercontent.com/kubernetes/ingress-nginx/controller-v0.40.2/deploy/static/provider/baremetal/deploy.yaml